 The German Academic Exchange Service (DAAD) is an organisation which provides grants and scholarships for study and research in Germany to students, researchers and academics affiliated with Australian universities and other institutions.

-For further information about DADD study programmes and scholarships see their website.
+For further information about DADD study programmes and scholarships see the following links:

 English speakers have an advantage when learning German